charlesnicholson/nanoprintf/README.md

 ### Floating-Point Conversion
 nanoprintf has the following floating-point specific configuration defines.

 * `NANOPRINTF_CONVERSION_BUFFER_SIZE`: Optional, defaults to `23`.
 Sets the size of a character buffer used for storing the converted value.
 Set to a larger number to enable printing of floating-point numbers with more characters.
 The buffer size does include the integer part, the fraction part and the decimal separator, but does not include the sign and the padding characters.
-If the number does not fit into buffer, an `oor` is printed.
+If the number does not fit into buffer, an `err` is printed.
 Be careful with large sizes as the conversion buffer is allocated on stack memory.
 * `NANOPRINTF_CONVERSION_FLOAT_TYPE`: Optional, defaults to `unsigned int`.
 Sets the integer type used for float conversion algorithm, which determines the conversion accuracy.
 Can be set to any unsigned integer type, like for example `uint64_t` or `uint8_t`.

 ### Sprintf Safety